Jon Bon Jovi Rallies Fans To Help Write New Song ‘Do What You Can’

-In the caption of the video, which was over three minutes long and has already been viewed 100,262 times, the New Jersey-rocker revealed his own feelings of confusion and reminded fans that everyone is in the battle to fight the spread of coronavirus together.
+In the caption of the video, which was over three minutes long and has already been viewed 100,262 times, the New Jersey rocker revealed his own feelings of confusion and reminded fans that everyone is in the battle to fight the spread of coronavirus together.

 Jon then explained that he took to his studio to think and create as a way to help him process his own feelings.
 Through this he came up with an idea for a song, believing his fans could help finish his tune by sharing their own words of how they are coping in these trying social times.

-Wearing a black sweater and dark blue jeans, his salt and pepper hair framing his face in its usual casual manner, the rocker looked directly into the camera to address his followers.
+Wearing a black sweater and dark blue jeans, his salt-and-pepper hair framing his face in its usual casual manner, the rocker looked directly into the camera to address his followers.
 He is seen holding an acoustic guitar inscribed by one of his musical heroes, Bob Dylan, who penned a personal message to Jon for his birthday on the instrument in black permanent marker.

 Jon is seated in what appears to be his home studio.
-Surrounded by Bon Jovi memorabilia, musical instruments and other personal items in the expansive space, the 58-year-old Rock and Roll Hall of Famer appeared concerned for his followers.
+Surrounded by Bon Jovi memorabilia, musical instruments, and other personal items in the expansive space, the 58-year-old Rock and Roll Hall of Famer appeared concerned for his followers.

-“These are uneasy times we’re dealing with, but we’re all in this together,” Bon Jovi, 58, shared on March 22.
-He said of the social media collaboration, “I wrote the first verse and the chorus.
-Write me a verse.
-Let’s tell your story.”

-Jon then addressed the trying times humanity is facing at the moment, citing the difficulties so many are experiencing including frightening feelings, the loss of jobs, the cancellation of high school graduations and proms, and other social events that may be abruptly ended in the coming months.
+Jon also addressed the trying times humanity is facing at the moment, citing the difficulties so many are experiencing, including frightening feelings, the loss of jobs, the cancellation of high school graduations and proms, and other social events that may be abruptly ended in the coming months.

-Fans of the musician, who have been eagerly awaiting the release of the latest album from the band, Bon Jovi 2020 on May 15, rallied to the cause, sharing their own feelings using the hashtag #dowhatyoucan.
+Fans of the musician, who have been eagerly awaiting the release of the latest album from the band, Bon Jovi 2020 on May 15, rallied to the cause by sharing their own feelings using the hashtag “#dowhatyoucan.”
 They also shared personal statements with the rocker and other Bon Jovi fans.

 “When you do what you can, the things you normally do can be different!
 Like writing a song with your fav rock star.
 It’s music, Jon!
 It’s hope!” shared one Instagram user.